Lyodra: Early life and education

 Lyodra was born Lyodra Margareta Ginting on 21 June 2003 in Medan, North Sumatra.
 She was raised in a Catholic family and was given the baptismal name Margareta.
 Her first name, Lyodra, itself is a modification or another form of the female name in Hebrew, Liora, which means "Light".
 Lyodra is the eldest of two children, from entrepreneur Simar Ginting and psychiatric nurse Natalia Johanna Tarigan.
 She has a younger brother named Igyralo Ginting, who is two years her junior.

-Lyodra's singing talents had already began to show as young as 2 years old.
+Lyodra's singing talents had already begun to show as young as 2 years old.
 When she was 4 years old, she had already been participating in local singing competitions in Medan City.
-According to her father, Lyodra was able to sing the song "Ibu Kita Kartini" with a better vibrato technique than her peers, even better than those who had taken vocal lessons before.
+According to her father, Lyodra was able to sing with a better vibrato technique than her peers, who had been training longer.

-In 2013, Lyodra studied under Derta Purba, who was also the vocal teacher of the classical singer Putri Ayu Silaen.
+In 2013, Lyodra studied under Derta Purba, the vocal teacher of classical singer Putri Ayu Silaen.
 She also studied playing the organ while serving as a psalmist at mass at the Catholic Church of St. Francis of Assisi, Medan.
-Lyodra's ability to sing with the whistle register was found to be self-taught.
-When she was still a seventh grader in junior high school, Lyodra imitated Mariah Carey's use of the whistle register in the song "O Holy Night".
-She has admitted experiencing damage to her vocal cords in 2016 due to excessive singing using the whistle register.

 Apart from singing, Lyodra is also studying acting.
 She was a member of the theatre club while studying at St. Ignasius Junior High School, Medan.
 She also took piano class.
 After graduating from junior high school she continued to Santo Thomas 2 Senior High School, Medan.
 In 2021, Lyodra attended the Pelita Harapan University and majored in communication studies but resigned at the end of second semester.